 Why does Tablo exist?

 We believe that everyone should be able to share their story.
 Even as technology evolves, the publishing industry still seems to be clinging to a centuries-old model that's fraught with rejection and gatekeepers.
-We're book-lovers at Tablo who have seen the way other platforms like YouTube and Soundcloud have embowered creators to connect with their fans and even surfaced incredible new talent.
-Our vision is for a democratised publishing model, powered by technology and unburdened by gatekeepers, that allows any writer to connect with readers and become the next bestseller.
+We're book-lovers at Tablo who have seen the way other platforms like YouTube and Soundcloud have empowered creators to connect with their fans and even surfaced incredible new talent.
+Our vision is for a democratised publishing model, powered by technology and unburdened by gatekeepers, that allows any writer to publish their book and connect with readers.

 Who is Tablo for?